saldel/Raspberry-Pi-Translation-Guide/Technologies/Translating Scratch.md

 ![screenshot](images/Scratch_translatable_elements.png)

 Please note that if your language isn’t supported, please leave the code in English but translate the abovementioned elements.

+When translating Scratch syntax in the markdown files, please use [this Scratch translator](http://scratchblocks.github.io/translator/).
+This is what Scratch syntax looks like:

+'''blocks
+		when I start as a clone
+		forever
+			if < touching [Pico walking v]? > then broadcast [hit v]
+			end
+		end
+'''